SumayaAzadJerin/Movie-Recommendation-System-/README.md

 ##  B. ABSTRACT

 Nowadays we live in era of abundance.
 For any given product, there are many of options to choose from.
 For example like streaming videos, social networking, online shopping; the list goes on.
 Recommender systems help to personalize a platform and help the user find something they like.
-The easiest and simplest way to do this is to recommend the most popular items.
-However, to really enhance the user experience through personalized recommendations, we need dedicated recommender systems.
-Therefore, our group develop the recommendation movie for the english movie.
-The movie from various of genres such as action, romantic, comedy, horor, documentation and etc.
+The easiest and simplest way to do this is to recommend the  items.
+However, to really enhance the user experience through personalized recommendations, we need dedicated recommender systems.There are several types of recommendation such as collaborative based filtering,content based filtering,hybrid filtering.
+Therefore, our group develop the content based recommendation movie engine for the english movie.
+The movie contains various of genres such as action, romantic, comedy, horor, documentation and etc. This recommendation based on attribute of movies